 BTH has many years of experience of close collaboration with business and industry as well as society.
 The goal of our strategic cooperation agreements is to create long-term collaborations for BTH development, education and research, and to strengthen the innovation capabilities and competitiveness of our partners, students, researchers and teachers.

 BTH has a number of strategic cooperation partners.
-These include e.g. a number of internationally active business partners such as Volvo, Ericsson, Telenor, ABB, Alfa Laval, SAAB and Kockums; public partners such as Blekinge municipalities, Blekinge County Council, Region Blekinge, the National Board of Housing, Building and Planning (Boverket), the Navy, the Coast Guard, the Swedish Transport Administration and the Environmental Protection Agency.
+These include e.g. a number of internationally active business partners such as Volvo, Ericsson, Telenor, NKT, Alfa Laval, SAAB and Kockums; public partners such as Blekinge municipalities, Region Blekinge, the National Board of Housing, Building and Planning (Boverket), the Navy, the Coast Guard, the Swedish Transport Administration and the Environmental Protection Agency.